Wade Phillips: NFL

-XFL
+XFL/UFL

 Personal life

 Wade is the son of former NFL coach Bum Phillips and Helen Wilson Phillips.
 He adored his father, both personally and professionally, stating, "I was blessed to have him as a father and coach.
 I got to coach with him for 11 years.
 He taught me everything I know about coaching.
 He taught me right and wrong.
 He taught me to enjoy life."

+Wade Phillip's son, Wes Phillips, is the offensive coordinator for the Minnesota Vikings.

-Wade and wife Laurie met in 1964 at Port Neches–Groves High School, where he was the quarterback of the football team and she was the head cheerleader; they have a daughter, Tracy, an actress, dancer, and choreographer living in Southern California who played the title role in My Chemical Romance's video "Helena" in 2005, and a son, Wes Phillips, who served alongside his father in Dallas and in 2019 on the Rams staff.
+Wade and wife Laurie met in 1964 at Port Neches–Groves High School, where he was the quarterback of the football team and she was the head cheerleader.